 Funds only come via check in the mail

 - Short repayment terms: You can pay back a Citibank personal loan in as little as 12 months.
 Repayment is also available in terms of 24 to 60 months.
-This is good if you want to pay off your loan as soon as you can or need a little more time with lower monthly payments.
+This is good if you want to pay off your loan as soon as you can to reduce the total amount of interest payed.

 - Ability to borrow a small amount: You can borrow as little as $2,000 or as much as $30,000.

 - Low income qualification: You’ll need to prove you made at least $10,500 last year to be eligible for a personal loan.

 - Limited fees: There’s no origination fee on a Citibank personal loan or prepayment penalty if you pay off your loan before the term is up.
-However, Citibank does charge a late payment fee of $25 if a payment is not received within 10 calendar days after the due date.
+However, Citibank does charge a late payment fee.

 - Only available to Citibank customers: You need to have a Citibank deposit account open for at least three months prior to applying for a personal loan.
 If you’re not a Citi customer, you won’t get approved for a loan.